renanbatel/serverless-localstack-monorepo/readme.md

 $ docker rmi $(docker images localstack/localstack -q)
 ```

-Install the project dependencies and then run `local:dev`, the script will build the project, start LocalStack container (its env variables are all placed in `.conf`), deploy the resources locally and then watch for changes in the functions files.
+Install the project dependencies and then run `local:dev`, the script will build the project, start LocalStack container (its env variables are all placed in `.localstack.env`), deploy the resources locally and then watch for changes in the functions files.

 ```sh
 $ yarn # npm i